-Known to many as the ”unicorn of the sea,” narwhals are a small, pale-coloured whale with only two teeth.
+Known to many as the ”unicorn of the sea,” narwhals are a medium-sized whale that lacks a fin on its back.

 What does it look like?

 In most males, the right tooth remains in the skull, while the left tooth grows as a spiral tusk that can be up to three metres long.
 This is the most recognizable feature of the male narwhal.

-Growing anywhere between five to five and a half metres in length and weighing roughly 1,500 kilograms, narwhals are closely related to the beluga whale in size and appearance.
+Growing anywhere between five to five and a half metres in length and weighing up to 1,900 kilograms, narwhals are closely related to the beluga whale in size and appearance.
 Both species make up the only two living members of the Monodontidae family.
 Whales in this family lack a dorsal (top) fin, which may be an adaptation for swimming under sea ice and to reduce heat loss.